Jhin-Loh/vmware-utilization-collector/README.md

 It does not mean "collect real-time samples from any date in the past."

 For example, you usually cannot ask VMware for real-time samples from two weeks ago.
 If you need two weeks of data, use historical mode instead.

+When connected directly to a standalone ESXi host, the script automatically uses real-time mode because standalone ESXi does not provide the same historical rollup data as vCenter.

+### Why Standalone ESXi Cannot Provide 14 Days

+In plain terms, a standalone ESXi host keeps performance data like a small, reusable notepad.
+It records recent activity for roughly the last hour, then overwrites the oldest entries as new ones arrive.
+It does not keep a long-term performance archive.

+vCenter acts as that archive.
+It regularly collects performance data from ESXi hosts, summarizes it, and stores it so the script can look back over days or weeks.

+This means that when the script connects directly to a standalone ESXi host:

+- `-Days 14` cannot return 14 days of performance data because the host did not retain it.
+- The script automatically collects the available recent real-time data instead, normally up to 60 minutes.
+- The missing historical data cannot be recovered after it has been overwritten.

+To collect data over 14 days, connect the script to a vCenter Server that manages the host.
+If vCenter is not available, run the collector regularly and keep each CSV, or send the metrics to an external monitoring system.

 ## Which Mode Should I Use?